 Enter: The oil cleansing method

-I know it seems really counter intuitive to use oil to clean our face.
+Oil cleaning method seems odd at first.
+I know it seems really counter-intuitive to use oil to clean our face.
 I mean, most of us feel the need to wash our face before bed because we feel really greasy.
 But think back to your high school chemistry class.
 What did we learn?
 That’s right:

 Like dissolves like.